blairisme/fhirwork/bonfhir/README.md

 2. npm start

-To run in the background as a daemon: forever start -c nodemon index.js
+To run in the background as a daemon:
+1. forever start -c nodemon index.js

 ## Usage

+# Warning: This is prototype and the current fhir server queried is hardcoded

+- In the config.json file set the ports for the EMPI, EHR and FHIR servers
-- The port used for the application is 3000
+- The port used for this application is 3000 and it runs on local host 127.0.0.1
 - To view a list of the patients in the FHIR database http://localhost:3000/patients